San Diego Bay

-San Diego Bay is a natural harbor and deepwater port located in San Diego County, California near the U.S.–Mexico border.
+San Diego Bay is a natural harbor and deepwater port in San Diego County, California, near the Mexico–United States border.
 The bay, which is 12 mi long and 1 to 3 mi wide, is the third largest of the three large, protected natural bays on California's 840 mi of coastline, after San Francisco Bay and Humboldt Bay.
-The highly urbanized land adjacent to the bay includes the city of San Diego (eighth-largest in the United States) and four other cities: National City, Chula Vista, Imperial Beach and Coronado.
+The highly urbanized land adjacent to the bay includes the city of San Diego and four other cities: National City, Chula Vista, Imperial Beach and Coronado.
+The bay is considered to be one of the premier natural harbors on the West Coast.

-Considered to be one of the best natural harbors on the west coast of North America, it was colonized by Spain beginning in 1769.
-Later it served as base headquarters of major ships of the United States Navy in the Pacific until just before the United States entered World War II, when the newly organized United States Pacific Fleet primary base was transferred to Pearl Harbor, Hawaii.
-However, San Diego Bay remains as a home port of major assets, including several aircraft carriers, of the United States Pacific Fleet, and as a result of base closures beginning in the 1980s, facilities in San Diego Bay are the major naval base facilities still in operation in California.
+San Diego Bay was colonized by Spain beginning in 1769.
+It served as the base headquarters of major ships of the United States Navy in the Pacific until just before the United States entered World War II, when the newly organized United States Pacific Fleet primary base was transferred to Pearl Harbor.
+The bay remains as a home port of major assets, including several aircraft carriers of the United States Pacific Fleet.
+As a result of base closures beginning in the 1980s, facilities in San Diego Bay are the only remaining major naval base facilities still in operation in California.

 Ports

 The Port of San Diego has two container ship facilities (one for refrigerated containers) and a cruise ship terminal.
 A second cruise ship terminal opened in December 2010.
 The port handles more than 3 million metric tons of cargo yearly.
 The cruise ship terminal hosted more than 250 ship calls a year totaling more than 800,000 passengers at its peak in 2008; since then the number of ship calls has fallen to fewer than 100 per year due to the withdrawal of regular service by major cruise lines.

-General Dynamics' National Steel and Shipbuilding Company (NASSCO), the only shipyard on the west coast capable of building and repairing large ocean-going vessels, is near the San Diego side of the San Diego-Coronado Bay Bridge.
-San Diego International Airport is also adjacent to the bay, across Harbor Drive from the Coast Guard Station...
+General Dynamics' National Steel and Shipbuilding Company (NASSCO), a shipyard capable of building and repairing large ocean-going vessels, is near the San Diego side of the San Diego–Coronado Bridge.
+San Diego International Airport is also adjacent to the bay, across Harbor Drive from the Coast Guard Station.